Update 7/20/2017: We’ve added some new ERP options and removed those that were out of date.

 ERPNext is free for five users when hosted online, or free for any size business when installed on your own servers.

 iDempiere is a full-fledged ERP, with everything from invoicing to POS integration to warehouse management to forecasting.
 While iDempiere is open source, installing an ERP is never truly free.
-Chuck Boecking, an ERP specialist, suggests budgeting between $20 thousand and $100 thousand for businesses earning $10 million to $100 million.
+Chuck Boecking, an ERP specialist, suggests budgeting between $20 ,000and $100,000 for businesses earning $10 million to $100 million.

 iDempiere, like most open source programs, relies on community support for troubleshooting.
 Businesses may also call in specialists with experience in iDempiere.